ExchangeUnion/docs/Market Maker Guide.md

 ## Software

 * Linux or macOS.
 [Windows WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) support is currently experimental and not tested regularly.
-This guide was written using ubuntu 18.04.
+This guide was written assuming Ubuntu 20.04 LTS.

 * Docker >= 18.09.
 Check with `docker --version`.
 If you do not have docker installed yet, follow the official [install instructions](https://docs.docker.com/install/).
 Also make sure that the current user can run docker (without adding `sudo`).
 Test with `docker run hello-world`.
 If this fails, [follow these instructions](https://docs.docker.com/install/linux/linux-postinstall/).